-Sasha is a cause-driven advocate of social, mental, and environmental health and wellbeing issues.
-Prior to joining ADAA, she spent five years dedicated to the growth of New York City non-profit organizations as a manager of a development team at the Alley Pond Environmental Center, a social media coordinator for a supportive housing organization, and as an event planner.
-Sasha has extensive experience in client-facing relations, database management, donor recruitment, and event planning, and production.
-Sasha received her Bachelors of Arts in Environmental Science and Policy from the University of Maryland, College Park and her Masters in Arts in Environmental Conservation Education from New York University.
+Ms. Sicard has extensive experience in client-facing relations, database management, donor recruitment, and event planning, and production.
+She received her Bachelors of Arts in Environmental Science and Policy from the University of Maryland, College Park and her Masters in Arts in Environmental Conservation Education from New York University.

-ADAA is excited to welcome Lauren Blaustein to the ADAA team as a summer intern.
-Lauren will be working with ADAA through July 2, 2021 and will focus on outreach, social media, and more.“After hearing about ADAA’s mission, I was intrigued and recognized just how important this organization is in providing vital resources to those with anxiety, depression, and co-occurring disorders, especially during such a challenging time around the world.”
-Lauren attends Emory University where she double majors in Psychology and History.
-In addition to her studies, Lauren is a contributing writer for The Emory Wheel, Emory’s only independent student-run newspaper.
+“After hearing about ADAA’s mission, I was intrigued and recognized just how important this organization is in providing vital resources to those with anxiety, depression, and co-occurring disorders, especially during such a challenging time around the world.”
+Ms. Blaustein attends Emory University where she double majors in Psychology and History.
+In addition to her studies, she is a contributing writer for The Emory Wheel, Emory’s only independent student-run newspaper.

-Interested in interning with ADAA in the fall of 2021?
+Interested in interning with ADAA?
 Please contact Lise Bram for more information.